-Based on the number of beds available, the College may be able to provide on-campus housing for currently enrolled students who are working for the College over the summer months.
+Based on the number of beds available, the College may be able to provide on-campus housing for currently enrolled students who are working for the College or participating in a for-credit, academically approved internship over the summer months.
 Supervisors of students desiring on-campus housing should contact the Assistant Director of Residence Life to make such requests.